PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 - Replaced the zombie dog model with a better paint weighted one
 - Removed the ammo counter for melee weapons
 - Changed the throw time of the throwing knife

+# 2021-04-12

+Fixes:

+- Remove the all the textures (including concrete/sand textures) that were replaced with a grass texture